The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Injuries

 Mechanical damage to the cheek can cause swelling.
-In such situations, differential diagnosis is not difficult: the changes occurred after a bruise.
-If the impact of the object affected the area of \u200b\u200bthe eye, where there is loose subcutaneous fat, the swelling will last longer.
-Internal tissue trauma against the teeth is possible, in such a situation, healing can be expected within 2-3 weeks.
-The best help is to apply ice immediately after the injury and hold.
+In such situations, differential diagnosis is not difficult: the changes arose after the injury.
+If an object hits the area of the eye, where there is loose subcutaneous fat, the swelling will last longer.
+Internal tissue injury from the teeth is possible; in this situation, healing can be expected within 2-3 weeks.
+The best help is to apply ice immediately after the injury and hold it there.

 Allergic reaction